ldrobnik/10dlc/docs/10dlc.md

 # Registering 10DLC brands and campaigns

 <Lead>
-  This guide explains how to register a 10DLC Brand and Campaign to send messages using US local 10-digit long codes
+  This guide explains how to register a 10DLC brand and campaign to send messages using US local 10-digit long codes
 </Lead>